Randomized Gradient Descents on Riemannian Manifolds: Almost Sure Convergence to Global Minima in and beyond Quantum Optimization: Algorithm and Convergence

-\begin{lemma} Let $M$ be a Riemannian manifold and let $f$ be a Morse--Bott function.
-Further assume that $f$ has compact sublevel sets and that $\mbf x_0\in M$ is not a critical point of $f$.
-Then the probability that $\mbf x_{i}$ converges to a critical submanifold of a strict saddle points as $i\to\infty$ is zero. \end{lemma}
+\begin{lemma} Let $M$ be a Riemannian manifold and let $f$ be a Morse--Bott function on $M$.
+Further assume that $f:M\to\mathbb R$ has compact sublevel sets and that $\mbf x_0\in M$ is not a critical point of $f$.
+Then the probability that $\mbf x_{i}$ converges to {the set of strict saddle points} as $i\to\infty$ is zero. \end{lemma}